FlaptasticApps/phpunit-flaptastic/README.md

             source $BASH_ENV
             make test
 ```
-Please be sure to pass the organization ID as you real ID value as a string with double quotes.
+Please be sure to pass your selected organization ID as the actual ID value from your Flaptastic account as a string with double quotes.
 At the time of this writing, CircleCI will botch our 64-bit integer ids without the double quotes.

-Finally, go to your CircleCI project page and copy & paste your Flaptastic API token into an enviornment variable called "FLAPTASTIC_API_TOKEN" with your token value as the value and click save.
+Finally, find your Flaptastic API token and then go to your CircleCI project page.
+Navigate to the project environment variables screen and create an enviornment variable called "FLAPTASTIC_API_TOKEN" and then paste your token as the value.

 ## License